susmit31/YouTube-CLI/README.md

  system.
 - *youtube-dl*: downloads YouTube videos.
 - *mpv*: the video player we use to play the video.
 Use your distro's package manager to fetch these.
 For example, on Ubuntu and Debian based systems, run `sudo apt-get install youtube-dl mpv`.

+The NodeJS script depends on the *puppeteer* library for accessing a headless Google Chrome.
+Run `npm install` in the project directory for installing it.

 # Usage
 `node yt-cli.js $QUERY`

-After entering this, you'll be presented with the top 24 search results.
+After entering this, you'll be presented with around 24 of the top search results.
 Just enter the number of the video you want to watch and mention how  many times it should be repeated, and you're done.

 ![yt-cli ss](https://raw.githubusercontent.com/susmit31/YouTube-CLI/master/ss.png)